 Acknowledgment of Country xi

 Accessibility Disclaimer xiii

 Accessibility features of the web version of this resource xiii

 Other file formats available xiii

 Accessibility improvements xiii

 Acknowledgments xiv

-Foreword Meghan E. Norris ΧV
+Foreword Meghan E. Norris xv

 PART I. MAIN BODY

-An Introduction to Careers in Psychological Science 1

-Tony Machin and Natalie Gasson
+1. An Introduction to Careers in Psychological Science Tony Machin and Natalie Gasson 1

 Welcome to Psychological Science 1

 What is Psychological Science?
 2

 Psychological Literacy 2

 What Do Employers Want?
 5

 Psychology and The Scientific Method 6

 Careers in Psychological Science 7

 Identifying Possible Pathways 7

 Common Professional Skills, Knowledge, And Etiquette Behaviours 9

 How to use This Book 18

 References 20

-Accessibility Disclaimer Accessibility features of the web version of this resource Other file formats available Accessibility improvements Acknowledgments Foreword Meghan E. Norris PART I. MAIN BODY An Introduction to Careers in Psychological Science Tony Machin and Natalie Gasson Welcome to Psychological Science What is Psychological Science?
-Psychological Literacy What Do Employers Want?
-Psychology and The Scientific Method Careers in Psychological Science Identifying Possible Pathways Common Professional Skills, Knowledge, And Etiquette Behaviours How to use This Book

 2. Introduction To Career Development 23

 Nancey Hoare and Jennifer Luke

-23
+to to the design 23

 Introduction 23

 Psychology Degrees + Career Paths 23

 Registration as a Psychologist 24

 What Can I Do With a Three-Year Psychology Degree? - Common Career Pathways 25

 Should I Go on to Further Studies After I Complete My Bachelor's Degree?
 27

 What Am I Learning Studying Psychology?
 The Value of Your Degree 27

 Where Are the Jobs? - Labour Market Information 30

 Where People Work 31

 Models AND Ways of Looking at Careers - How Do I Think About Careers?
 34

 Lifelong Career Development 35

-Finding Your Way - Moving Towards Your Career Goals 42
+Finding Your Way- Moving Towards Your Career Goals 42

 Exploring Career Options 48

 References 52

 3. Research Methods in the Psychological Sciences 57

 Tony Machin and Erich Fein

 Introduction 57

 Key steps in the research process 58

 Methods of measurement 61

 Reliability and validity 63

 Selecting independent variables 64

 Manipulations 64

 Issues of manipulations and measurements 66

 Ethics 74

 References 77

 4. The Essence of Ethics for Psychological Researchers and Psychologists Tanya Machin and Charlotte Brownlow 83

 Introduction 83

 Why do we have research ethics?
 84

 Research methodology and risk management 87

 Recruitment and data collection 90

 Data and information management 93

 Merit, integrity and monitoring 99

 The APS Code of Ethics 103

 References 104